Risk Management

 Risk Management and Internal Control (E-Learning)

-Trainees have increased knowledge and understanding of risk management and internal control.
+Executives and Employees have gained a deeper understanding of risk management and internal control.

 Knowledge-Sharing regarding Risk Management for the Board of Directors: